Imam Bux Talpur: Political career

 Mir Imam Bux Khan Talpur joined the All-India Muslim League before the independence of Pakistan and played a vital role in organizing the league's activities in the Mirpur Khas District.
 He was elected as an MLA in 1953 and simultaneously served as the president of the local board.

 In 1954, he was inducted into the Sindh Cabinet.
 He first served as the minister in charge of forest and excise departments, and was later appointed as the minister for refugees and rehabilitation, a critical role during the post-Partition resettlement period.

 Philanthropy and social work

-Mir Imam Bux Khan Talpur was a committed advocate of education for Muslims, which he considered his life mission.
-He personally financed scholarships for 36 deserving Muslim students enrolled in Mirpurkhas Madressah, contributing significantly to the region’s educational development.
+Talpur was a committed advocate of education for Muslims, which he considered his life mission.
+He financed scholarships for thirty-six Muslim students enrolled in Mirpurkhas Madressah.

 He also held the position of sub-leader of the National War Front in Mirpur Khas District, reflecting his engagement in broader national efforts during wartime mobilization.